Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Introduction

-A key early impetus in the development of model reduction techniques came from statistical mechanics, particularly through the foundational contributions of N. N. Bogoliubov in the kinetic theory of gases \cite{Bogol}, which aimed to rigorously derive fluid dynamics from the Boltzmann equation.
-In a similar vein, the Chapman–Enskog expansion offered a systematic method for constructing closed-form hydrodynamic equations and associated transport coefficients from kinetic theory \cite{chapman1990mathematical}.
-Another major development was the introduction of the Mori–Zwanzig formalism \cite{mori1965transport, zwanzig1960ensemble}, which used projection operators to reduce the Liouville equation to a generalized Langevin equation, thereby capturing the effective dynamics of a selected set of coarse-grained (or resolved) variables.
-These approaches laid the groundwork for modern model reduction methods based on memory kernels, fluctuation-dissipation relations, and coarse-graining techniques \cite{chorin2000optimal, majda2001mathematical, Vulp}.
+A key early impetus for model reduction came from statistical mechanics, most notably through N. N. Bogoliubov's foundational work in the kinetic theory of gases \cite{Bogol}, which sought to rigorously derive fluid dynamics from the Boltzmann equation.
+In a similar vein, the Chapman–Enskog expansion provided a systematic framework for constructing closed-form hydrodynamic equations and transport coefficients from kinetic theory \cite{chapman1990mathematical}.
+A further major development was the Mori–Zwanzig formalism \cite{mori1965transport, zwanzig1960ensemble}, which employs projection operators to reduce the Liouville equation to a generalized Langevin equation, effectively capturing the dynamics of a selected set of coarse-grained (or resolved) variables.
+These approaches laid the groundwork for modern reduction methods centered on memory kernels, fluctuation-dissipation relations, and coarse-graining techniques \cite{chorin2000optimal, majda2001mathematical, Vulp}.
 Over the past two decades, the field of model reduction has matured into a rich and interdisciplinary area, extending far beyond its roots in statistical physics and finding applications in domains such as climate modeling \cite{hasselmann1976stochastic, lucarini2023theoretical}, systems biology \cite{snowden2017methodologies}, control theory \cite{antoulas2005approximation}, chemical kinetics \cite{lam1994dynamic, roberts2008model}, and fluid dynamics \cite{rowley2004model}.
 Comprehensive reviews and frameworks have further formalized the mathematical foundations and computational strategies for model reduction; see, for example, \cite{givon2004extracting, gorban2006model, benner2017model, kevrekidis2003equation, ott2005low}.